baylibre-acme/pyacmegraph/README.md

   --ishunt            Display Ishunt instead of Power (do not capture Vbat and
                       do not compute Power --forcevshuntscale [scale]
-                        Override Vshunt scale value, and force application start even if identifying a Vshunt scaling problem --verbose, -v       print debug traces (various levels v, vv, vvv)
+                      Override Vshunt scale value, and force application start even if identifying a Vshunt scaling problem --timeoffset time   Add an offset to displayed time (can be negative) in offline mode
+  --verbose, -v       print debug traces (various levels v, vv, vvv)

 This tools captures exclusively Vbat and Vshunt values from ACME probes.
 Using Rshunt